anuraagprasaad/yelp-smack/README.md

-# Yelp data processing using SPARK on Mesos
+# Yelp data processing using Apache Spark & Apache Mesos image

 ## Prerequisite
 Docker should be installed before using this image